 - Carefully-designed processes for streamlining their service

-- Technology to automate much of those processes
+- Technology to automate many of those processes

-Those changes create a significantly lower cost structure for their service, which they can pass along in much lower prices to their customers, while still having enough margin to be very profitable.
+Those changes create a significantly lower cost structure for their service, which they can pass along at much lower prices to their customers, while still having enough margin to be very profitable.

 Even though their customers are getting much less service than a CPA can provide, they are still getting great value from Bench because they get most of the utility of a CPA (not all of the utility because they will still have to use a CPA for some services throughout the year), but at prices that are much, much more attractive.

-If you ask for custom services from Bench, will you get thm?
+If you ask for custom services from Bench, will you get them?